+When treating animals with any of the above methods of administration, take the following precautions:

-Each of these techniques may bring about undesirable behavioral responses so you must properly restrain the animal and protect yourself.
-Topical treatments may be dangerous to humans so you should wear gloves and follow all safety precautions of the manufacturer.
-Medications given by mouth may be fed, loaded into a balling gun, or mixed into a drench or a dose syringe.
-Care should be taken that the animal does not choke and fluids are not forced into the lungs.
-Clean the injection site and use a sterile needle for all injections.
-Use the labeled method of administration least likely to create a drug residue, such as a subcutaneous injection.
-Discard all milk even when treating only one half with an intramammary infusion.
-Keep medicated feeds separated from non-medicated feeds.
+- Clean the injection site and use a sterile needle for all injections. • - Milk treated does last. • - Use the labeled method of administration least likely to create a drug residue, such as, intravenous or subcutaneous. - Discard all milk even when treating only one half with an intramammary infusion. - Keep medicated feeds separated from non-medicated feeds.